-Gary Olson is one of my fellow published authors at Damnation Books.
-I’ve followed Several of his earlier interviews and knew his answers to my kooky questions would be a great addition to my collection of new and impressive authors.
+Gary Olson wrote The Goldilocks Zone, my favorite short story in Fading Light; Anthology of the Monstrous.
+Gary has a great sense of humor and I knew his answers to my kooky questions would be a great addition to my collection of new and impressive authors.

 Seven questions, Mr. Olson—